shrutipingle02/customer-segmentation-rfm-analysis/README.md

 They are not joined or blended.
 Joining them repeats each customer once per transaction and every total inflates . every sheet is built on whichever source has the right grain.
-Any customer count comes from Customers; only Top 10 Products and the sparklines use Transactions.
+Any customer count comes from Customers ,only Top 10 Products and the sparklines use Transactions.

 **Dashboard 1 — RFM Analysis.** Two KPIs with sparklines, sales by age, wealth